-Bose to strip unwanted sounds with noise-cancelling tech for cars
+Bose to strip unwanted sounds with noise-canceling tech for cars

 READ THIS: NHTSA "quiet car" rules to require hybrid, electric cars to make sounds by end of 2020

-Bose also said that vehicles do not need to have a Bose audio system to make use of the Road Noise Cancellation technology, and adjustments throughout the development process are relatively simple.
+Bose also said that vehicles do not need to have a Bose audio system to make use of the Road Noise Control technology, and adjustments throughout the development process are relatively simple.

 The technology follows Bose's Engine Harmonic Cancellation and Bose Engine Harmonic Enhancement, which controls unwanted engine noises delivered to the cabin.
-Road Noise Cancellation is a major step past simply engine noise, however, and Bose said it was a challenge to apply a process that controls a small area around the ear for headphones to an entire vehicle interior.
+Road Noise Control is a major step past simply engine noise, however, and Bose said it was a challenge to apply a process that controls a small area around the ear for headphones to an entire vehicle interior.

 There's no word on which automakers have shown interest in Bose's latest system, but we'll learn more as Bose's 2021 introduction date approaches.